GeriLife/caregivers/README.md

-# caregivers
+# GeriLife Wellness
-Application to log caregiver activities.
+Application to log wellness activities in elder-care communities.